felixlu/awesome-stars/README.md

 - [LinuxSuRen/api-testing](https://github.com/LinuxSuRen/api-testing) - Open source API testing tool. 开源接口调试、测试工具。Mock Server
 - [juzeon/poe-openai-proxy](https://github.com/juzeon/poe-openai-proxy) - A wrapper that lets you use the reverse-engineered Python library poe-api library as if it was the OpenAI API for ChatGPT.
 You can connect your favorite OpenAI API based apps to this proxy and enjoy t
 - [diemus/azure-openai-proxy](https://github.com/diemus/azure-openai-proxy) - A proxy for Azure OpenAI API that can convert an OpenAI request into an Azure OpenAI request.
-- [chaitin/SafeLine](https://github.com/chaitin/SafeLine) - serve as a reverse proxy to protect your web services from attacks and exploits.
+- [chaitin/SafeLine](https://github.com/chaitin/SafeLine) - SafeLine is a self-hosted WAF(Web Application Firewall) / reverse proxy to protect your web apps from attacks and exploits.
 - [HirbodBehnam/Warp-Bot](https://github.com/HirbodBehnam/Warp-Bot) - A telegram bot that helps you get free warp wireguard profiles
 - [v2rayA/v2rayA](https://github.com/v2rayA/v2rayA) - A web GUI client of Project V which supports VMess, VLESS, SS, SSR, Trojan, Tuic and Juicity protocols. 🚀
 - [XIU2/CloudflareSpeedTest](https://github.com/XIU2/CloudflareSpeedTest) - 🌩「自选优选 IP」测试 Cloudflare CDN 延迟和速度，获取最快 IP ！当然也支持其他 CDN / 网站 IP ~